SnapLogic

 SnapLogic is a commercial software company that provides an integration platform as a service (iPaaS) for connecting cloud computing data sources, SaaS applications, on-premises business software and APIs.

 Founded in 2006 by Gaurav Dhillon, former CEO and co-founder of Informatica, the company is headquartered in San Mateo, California.

 SnapLogic is now led by Brad Stewart and is venture-backed by firms including Andreessen Horowitz, Ignition Partners, Microsoft, Silver Lake Waterman, Sixth Street and Capital One Ventures.

 Products and services

 SnapLogic provides a platform for data and application integration (iPaaS), API management and process automation.

 Its agentic (AI agent-based) capabilities let users create and orchestrate agents that automate data integration, workflow orchestration and decision-making across cloud and on-premises environments.

 The platform also includes visual workflow tools, pre-built connectors, hybrid and multi-cloud support, API creation tools and data-pipeline automation.

+Integrations are implemented as modular, reusable components called Snaps.
+The platform includes over 1,000 Snaps covering databases, cloud services, SaaS applications and enterprise systems, which can be combined in a visual pipeline designer without requiring custom code.

 History

 In December 2015, SnapLogic raised US$37.5 million in Series E funding led by Microsoft and Silver Lake Waterman, with participation from Andreessen Horowitz, Ignition Partners and Triangle Peak Partners.
 In May 2017, SnapLogic introduced its AI-powered Iris Integration Assistant, a machine-learning recommendation engine for building data pipelines.
 In December 2021, the company raised US$165 million in a round led by Sixth Street Growth, valuing SnapLogic at about US$1 billion.

 In August 2023, SnapLogic launched SnapGPT, a generative-AI copilot for data and application integration.
 In October of that same year, it introduced AgentCreator, a low-code generative-AI tool for building and deploying AI agents.